jeff-saupe/ScheduleCleaner/README.md

 ### 📆 Importing the calendar

-Adding the URL into your calendar application allows **live updates** on changes.
+Adding the URL to your calendar application allows **live updates** on changes.

 1. Within your calendar application, locate the settings where you can add a calendar by URL. <br>
    - [Guide for Google Calendar](https://support.google.com/calendar/answer/37100#:~:text=Use%20a%20link%20to%20add%20a%20public%20calendar)